Red Zone Programming

 A Collaborative Effort

 Working together is essential for preventing sexual misconduct and raising awareness.
 All Ospreys are encouraged to participate in educational opportunities and promote safety within their abilities.
 Raising awareness around the Red Zone cannot be done by one person or department, but instead is a collaborative campus-wide effort!
-Our Red Zone partners include the Victim Advocacy Program, Office of Diversity and Inclusion, Student Health Services, University Police Department, Housing and Residence Life, Counseling Center, Student Ombuds, and UNF students.
+Our Red Zone partners include the Victim Advocacy Program, Student Health Services, University Police Department, Housing and Residence Life, Counseling Center, Student Ombuds, and UNF students.

 Schedule of Events